 Efavirenz concentrations in plasma and DBS were determined by validated LC-MS methods.
 The lower and upper limits of quantification (LLQ, ULQ) were 0.025 and 10 mg/L in plasma, and 0.025 and 5 mg/L in DBS, respectively.
 Plasma samples were extracted using protein precipitation; and for DBS, the whole spot was punched and extracted using a liquid-liquid extraction procedure [11].

 The relationship between efavirenz concentrations in DBS and plasma was explored, both in the main study population and the cohort undergoing intensive PK sampling.
 A predicted plasma concentration (PlasmaPRED) was derived using the formula (DBSM/(1-HCT))×0.995, where DBSM is the measured efavirenz concentration in DBS, HCT is a standardised haematocrit of 0.45 L/L and 0.995 is the fraction of efavirenz bound to plasma proteins [12].
 PK parameters, area under the concentration-time curve over 24 hours (AUC24), maximum concentrations (Cmax) and trough concentrations at 24 hours (C24) were calculated using non-compartmental methods (WinNonlin Phoenix, version 6.1; Pharsight, Mountain View, CA, USA).
-Differences between DBS, DBS-predicted plasma, measured plasma concentrations and PK parameters (intensive sub-study only) were assessed by use of a Wilcoxon signed rank test (Statsdirect version 3.0, Cheshire, UK).
+Differences between DBS, DBS-predicted plasma, measured plasma concentrations and PK parameters (intensive sub-study only) were assessed by use of a Wilcoxon signed rank test (Statsdirect version 3.0; StatsDirect Ltd, Cheshire, UK).
 Linear regression and Bland-Altman plots (SigmaPlot 12, Systat Software Inc) were used to compare DBS predicted plasma concentrations with that of measured plasma concentrations.
 Bias between the two sampling approaches is indicated by the Bland Altman plots if the 95% confidence intervals of the mean difference do not include 0.

 Results